Unexpected consequences of Post-Quantum theories in the graph-theoretical approach to correlations: Results

 Let us start with a remark. \begin{remark} Any behavior $p^{\prime}$ achievable in the complementary experiment $\bar{G}$, imposes a constraint on the independent experiment $G$. \end{remark} Indeed, under Yan's construction, EP inequality \eqref{I} becomes

 The above inequality can be seen as a half-space separation over the set of behaviors for the experiment $G$, where the probabilities $p(e_i^{\prime})$ are seen as the coefficients of this inequality.
 Moreover, we can progressively consider broader sets of achievable behaviors for the complementary experiment, and subsequently investigate the behavior sets of the experiment as defined by all resulting EP constraints of Ineq.~\eqref{II}.
-For the remainder of the paper, we will refer to these graph correlation sets as theories for experiments.

-\begin{proposition} Given that the theory describing the complementary experiment is $X(\bar{G})$, the largest theory allowed by EP for the experiment is $Y(G) = \mathrm{abl}X(\bar{G})$. \begin{proof} On the one hand, $Y(G)$ is defined by all EP inequalities in form of Ineq.~\eqref{II}, which arise when considering all behaviors of the complementary experiment $\bar{G}$; this can be expressed mathematically as follows:
+\begin{proposition} Given that the correlation set describing the complementary experiment is $\mathrm{X(\bar{G})}$, the largest correlation set allowed by the EP for the experiment is $\mathrm{Y(G)} = \mathrm{abl}\: \mathrm{X(\bar{G})}$. \begin{proof} On the one hand, $\mathrm{Y(G)}$ is defined by all EP inequalities in form of Ineq.~\eqref{II}, which arise when considering all behaviors of the complementary experiment $\bar{G}$; this can be expressed mathematically as follows:

 On the other hand, for any set of non-negative vectors $A$, its \textit{anti-blocking} associated set, denoted $\mathrm{abl}A$, is given by